containerd/containerd/docs/PLUGINS.md

 released version of containerd without needing to recompile the daemon to add a plugin.

-containerd allows extensions through two method:
+containerd allows extensions through two methods:
  - via a binary available in containerd's PATH
  - by configuring containerd to proxy to another gRPC service